$500M Norfolk Casino Resort Renderings Released, Tribe Behind Development

 Norfolk is one of four cities in Virginia that has authorized a casino resort, the others being Portsmouth, Danville, and Bristol.
 Richmond voters will decide on a casino this fall.

 The Pamunkey Indian Tribe says its casino will ideally be finished and ready to welcome guests in 2023.
 The resort is being built on 13.4 acres of land next to the Harbor Park baseball stadium.

 The tribe purchased the vacant plot from the city for $10 million following the ballot approval last November.
 City officials are using those funds to renovate the Booker T. Washington and Maury high schools.

-The casino is forecast to generate between $43 million and $51.2 million annually for education through gaming revenue taxes, and another $25 million local tax money for the City of Norfolk.
+The real money casino is forecast to generate between $43 million and $51.2 million annually for education through gaming revenue taxes, and another $25 million local tax money for the City of Norfolk.